 Some characters are not in modern customary use, and thus implementations may want to exclude them from identifiers.
-These are historic and obsolete scripts, scripts used mostly liturgically, and regional scripts used only in very small communities or with very limited current usage.
+These include characters in historic and obsolete scripts, scripts used mostly liturgically, and regional scripts used only in very small communities or with very limited current usage.
 The set of characters in Table 4 provides candidates of these, plus some inappropriate technical blocks.
-This is the recommendation as of Unicode 5.2; as new scripts or blocks are added to future versions of Unicode, they may be added to this list.
+This is the recommendation as of Unicode 5.2; as new scripts or blocks are added to future versions of Unicode, additional characters may be added to this list.
+Note that scripts may move between Table 4 and Table 5 based on new information as to usage.